DavidJKTofan/davidtofan.com/content/articles/ai-cybersecurity/index.md

 > _**Cloudflare Data Loss Prevention (DLP)** allows you to scan your web traffic and SaaS applications for the presence of sensitive data such as social security numbers, financial information, secret keys, and source code._

 Human involvement always has the potential for security incidents through oversharing.
 By implementing Cloudflare's **[Data Loss Prevention (DLP)](https://developers.cloudflare.com/cloudflare-one/policies/data-loss-prevention/)** with **[Gateway HTTP Policies](https://developers.cloudflare.com/cloudflare-one/policies/gateway/http-policies/)**, IT departments can define data parameters and establish detailed rules for sharing sensitive information with AI services, essentially preventing information leaks.

+This is a classical use case of protecting your sensitive data from ChatGPT: ChatGPT and Zero Trust.

 ![Gateway HTTP Policy with Data Loss Prevention (DLP)](img/gateway-data-loss-prevention.png)